pete3249/tennis_center_gem/README.md

 # TennisCenterGem

 Welcome to the Tennis Center Gem!
-It provides users with a CLI to locate tennis centers within a certain location.
+It provides users with a CLI to locate a tennis centers within a certain location.
+Users can view important details about a selected tennis center (address, phone number, rating, and reviews) and search multiple locations.

 ## Installation